-In the early of February, we summarized the current Eth 2.0 staking service on the market (review the article).
-Today, we classify the different solutions of Eth 2.0 staking service and briefly explain each type of solution’s advantages and disadvantages.
+Today, we classify the different solutions of ETH staking service and briefly explain each type of solution’s advantages and disadvantages.
 Hope it can help you to choose the appropriate staking service.

-- Self-run node: Users take full self-control for running the client of Eth1 and Eth2 to maintain their own node and receive the staking rewards.
+- Self-run node: Users take full self-control for running the client of the execution layer (formerly Eth1) and the consensus layer (formerly Eth2) to maintain their own node and receive the staking rewards.

-- Full custody: A trusted custodian controls your funds, but it allows users to stake small amounts (less than 32 ETH) on it.
+- Full custody: A trusted custodian controls your funds, but it allows users to stake less than 32 ETH

-- Staking-as-a-Service custody: Users keep their asset of ETH and control of staking reward to jointly manage and verify nodes with service providers through 2 private keys.
+- Staking-as-a-Service custody: Users keep control over their staked ETH and rewards and jointly manage the validator nodes with service providers through 2 sets of keys.

-The solution of a self-run node needs you to stake at least 32 Eth, while it also requires the technical skill, time and experience of node operational and validation.
+The solution of a self-run node needs you to stake at least 32 ETH, while it also requires the technical skill, time and expertise of node operation.
 Participants receive the staking reward by continuous operation, with full control of their asset.

-The self-run node allows users to completely control their asset, which removes the risk of centralized staking solution.
-However, professional technical skill and large staking standards block the ordinary users.
+The self-run node allows users to have full control over their asset, which removes the risk of centralized staking.
+However, the expertise requirement and the 32 ETH threshold block the ordinary users.

-Staked, a US staking service provider, had two massive node slashes in February this year.
-The results cause nearly 100 validators being penalized and the public realize the high technical requirements of self-run nodes as well.
+Staked, a US staking service provider, had two slashes in February 2021 and nearly 100 validators got penalized.
+The public realized the high technical requirements for self-run nodes

-Solution of the Self-run node is geeks' niche in Eth 2.0 phase 0 stage, because it meets the decentralized validators expectation.
+Solution of the self-run node is geeks' niche, because it meets the decentralized validators expectation.
 The official guidelines for self-run node can be found at:https://launchpad.ethereum.org/

-Users do not need to worry about validator's operation and maintenance, but they also lose their asset control when users staking it.
-The assets are centrally hosted, if a custodian has been attacked, the user's assets will be at risk, meanwhile, users are unable to know the staking details, like: Uptime of the validator,the level of revenue, penalties details… The user is not even sure whether their assets are used for staking, therefore the reputation and brand of custodian are extremely important.
+Users do not need to worry about the validator's operation and maintenance since full custody service providers will take care of these things.
+However, the assets are centrally hosted, if the custodian is attacked, the user's assets will be at risk.
+Meanwhile, users are unable to know the staking details, such as the uptime of the validator omde and detailed info about revenue, penalties… The user is not even sure whether their assets are used for staking, therefore the reputation and brand of a custodian are extremely important.

-Fully custody is provided by institutions with asset custody service, such as exchanges like Binance, Coinbase, Kraken, and some custodian/centralized wallets.
-It supports small amounts staking (less than 32 ETH), because custodians will gather their staking amount to reach the 32 ETH staking standard.
+Full custody is provided by institutions with asset custody service, such as exchanges like Binance, Coinbase, Kraken, and some centralized wallets.
+It supports small amounts staking (less than 32 ETH), because custodians will combine different users’ assets to reach the 32 ETH threshold.

 Custodial staking pool